FAQs About Toxic Tort Cases In California

 Yes, the state’s statute of limitations applies to toxic torts, so you must file a lawsuit in court within two years.
 If you fail to initiate litigation before the expiration date, you are forever barred from recovering monetary damages.
 However, note that California does apply the discovery rule, which extends the time restriction when the victim did not know about exposure until later.

 What if a loved one died because of exposure to hazardous chemicals?

 California law allows surviving family members to sue for wrongful death when the underlying cause of death is exposure to a hazardous chemical.
 Surviving spouses, children, parents, and certain individuals who relied on the deceased for support may qualify for compensation.

 Our Oakland Toxic Torts Lawyers Can Answer Additional Questions

 These answers to FAQs are useful as an overview about toxic torts, but it is wise to trust a skilled attorney to pursue your legal remedies if you suffered harm or lost a loved one.
-For more information, please contact Venardi Zurada, LLP in Oakland, Orinda, and Redding, CA. We can set up a free case evaluation to assess your circumstances and determine next steps.
+For more information, please contact Venardi Zurada, LLP in Oakland and Walnut Creek, CA. We can set up a free case evaluation to assess your circumstances and determine next steps.